leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 ## Basic notation

-In categories, one has morphisms between objects, such as the identity morphism from an object to itself.
+In categories one has morphisms between objects, such as the identity morphism from an object to itself.
 One can compose morphisms, and there are standard facts about the composition of a morphism with the identity morphism, and the fact that morphism composition is associative.
 In Lean all of this looks like the following (with the imports and variables above).